felleg/felleg.gitlab.io-backup/content/posts/overcoming-learning-anxiety.md

 {{< figure src="/img/encouraging-others.jpg" position="center" caption="" >}}

-## Tip 14: Remember: Reading a book twice is inefficient
+## Idea 14: Remember: Reading a book twice is inefficient

 I've hinted at it before, but I'll say it clearly once more: If you are reading a book a second time, what does this say about the first